JMG7/Newser/README.md

 To create a NEWS use POST `http://localhost:3000/api/news` and send JSON values {"title": "Value", "description": "Value", "content": "Value"}

 To get NEWS use GET `http://localhost:3000/api/news?archived=true` (archived param is optional).

+To get ony a NEWS use GET `http://localhost:3000/api/news/one/:id`

 To archived a NEWS use PUT `http://localhost:3000/api/news/:id`